 Discover Asana

-Automation is a real plus of Asana, but it’s only available for paid plans.
+Automation is a real plus for Asana, but it’s only available for paid plans.

 Customer reviews of Asana

-In the reviews about Asana, users praise the software’s ergonomics for project management: easy to use, it offers a very good visualization of projects.
-The fact that Asana allows for excellent communication between team members is often mentioned in comments.
+In reviews of Asana, users praise the software’s project management ergonomics: it’s easy to get to grips with, and offers a very good visualization of projects.
+The fact that Asana enables excellent communication between team members often comes up in the comments.

-Conversely, comments often mention the limitations of customization on Asana and some reserve it for smaller teams and projects.
-Some also criticize the email notifications, which aren’t very well designed so you can miss out on relevant info.
+Conversely, comments often mention the limits of customization on Asana, and some reserve it for smaller teams and projects.
+Some also criticize the email notifications, which aren’t very well designed, so you can miss out on relevant information.

 Discover Asana